 Advice for Brides

-The only person who needs this advice is a Bride.
-And a Bride won't listen.
+The only person who truly needs this advice is the Bride.
+And even if one found a way to tell her, the Bride won't listen.

-A Bride doesn't want you to disturb her big day mentioning how only 50% of all marriages do not end in divorce.
+The Bride doesn't want you to disturb her big day.
+The Bride does want anyone mentioning how less than 50% of all marriages do not end in divorce.

 A Bride does not want to hear about domestic violence or adultery.